ibv/DiskBase/README.md

 ## Status

 Stable functions:
-- rerieve and display the database disks
+- retrieve and display the database disks
 - file search
 - data export
 - retrieving new data into the database